CohenAuditoryLab/nSTRF_analysis/README.md

 Monty's summary of files in his code base, helpful in locating particular functions.

+**collectParams.m**

+Main file of the project.
+This file records individual cluster parameters in struct clusData including .
+This file also records pairwise analysis indices in pairedData struct including

 **pairedSTRFanalysis.m:**

 This file computes the significant STRFs of spike times from 2 clusters, the OR/AND STRF btw the two STRFs,